Welcome Home!

 Time period cards

-On the right-hand side of the Sales Chart section, you can compare the current day's revenue against one of the following four time periods:
+On the right-hand side of the Sales Chart section, you can compare the current day's revenue with one of the following four time periods:

 Tasks are triggered by events in your Retail account and are tallied on 4 task cards based on the feature they're associated with: